 f.1.2.3 What law and policy considerations should be taken into account?
 Which should take precedent?

 In the 2012 round, no clear legal basis was identified to justify special treatment of geographic names.
-The 2012 Applicant Guidebook represents and compromise between the GAC, the ccNSO, and the ICANN Organization based on public policy and public interest considerations.
+The initial draft version of the Applicant Guidebook was drafted by the ICANN Organization drawing on policies and implementation guidance developed through the GNSO.
+The 2012 treatment reflected in the final version of the Guidebook was primarily the result of discussions between the GAC, the ccNSO, and the ICANN Board and subsequent directives aimed at the ICANN Organization based on public policy and public interest considerations, with the GNSO and others having the opportunity to submit public comment on each updated draft version.

 In discussions about applicability of law and policy, Work Track members referenced, but had different interpretations of Section 1.2 (a) of the ICANN Bylaws.
 Section 1.2 (a) states: “In performing its Mission, ICANN must operate in a manner consistent with these Bylaws for the benefit of the Internet community as a whole, carrying out its activities in conformity with relevant principles of international law and international conventions and applicable local law, through open and transparent processes that enable competition and open entry in Internet-related markets.”